ColinKennedy/tk-config-default2-respawn/adding_code.md

 And that's all there is to it.
-The rest of this page will go over different strategies to make appending environment variables easier but they're by no means "required" to use Respawn.
+The rest of this page will go over different strategies to make appending environment variables easier but they're by no means "required" to start appending paths to your packages immediately.

 ### Adding To Multiple Package Versions At Once